pavxxx/BiteTrail/README.md

 Regularly updated reviews to ensure reliability

 Ability for users to save their favorite restaurants to revisit and share trusted food experiences

-✨ Features
+## Features

-🗺️ Interactive Maps – Explore food spots visually

-📝 Updated Reviews – Stay up-to-date and avoid closed shops
+- 🗺️ Interactive Maps – 📝 Updated Reviews – Stay up-to-date and avoid closed shops

-❤️ Favorites List – Save and revisit places you love
+- Favorites List – Save and revisit places you love

-✅ Authenticity – Focus on genuine, community-driven recommendations
+- ✅ Authenticity – Focus on genuine, community-driven recommendations

-🌍 Impact
+## Impact

-Helps tourists and locals discover authentic food spots with confidence
+--Helps tourists and locals discover authentic food spots with confidence

-Provides visibility to small and hidden shops, boosting local businesses
+--Provides visibility to small and hidden shops, boosting local businesses

-Creates personalized food journeys with favorites and crowdsourced reviews
+--Creates personalized food journeys with favorites and crowdsourced reviews

-Reduces frustration from outdated or closed listings, saving time
+--Reduces frustration from outdated or closed listings, saving time

-Builds a community-driven platform where locals and travelers share experiences
+--Builds a community-driven platform where locals and travelers share experiences

-Promotes regional cuisines and food heritage
+--Promotes regional cuisines and food heritage

-Increases trust and transparency by removing inactive or false listings
+--Increases trust and transparency by removing inactive or false listings

-🚀 Future Scope

-🔄 Real-time backend to keep shop updates and reviews accurate at all times

-🏛️ Tourism board tie-ups to promote authentic regional cuisines and hidden gems

-🍔 Food delivery and booking integration for more convenience

-🌐 Multi-language support so international tourists can easily access the app

-🧮 Smart filters for budget, dietary needs, and opening hours

-🛠 Tech Stack
+## Tech Stack

-Frontend: HTML, CSS, JavaScript
+**Client:** HTML, CSS, JavaScript

-Backend: Firebase (real-time database & authentication)
+**Server:** Firebase (real-time database & authentication)

-Maps: Leaflet.js
+**Maps:** Leaflet.js

-Storage: LocalStorage (favorites)
+**Storage: **LocalStorage (favorites)

-✅ Conclusion

-BiteTrail provides a reliable, community-driven way to discover authentic food spots.
-By combining interactive maps, personalized features, and real-time updates, it:

-Helps tourists and locals find genuine places to eat

-Supports small businesses by giving them visibility

-Makes food exploration easier, trustworthy, and enjoyable for everyone
+## Demo

+Insert gif or link to demo